Our compliance program helps protect Australia’s welfare system. It helps our customers avoid getting a debt or committing fraud.

-- any documents that may help us and you
+- any other documents that may help us and you.

-This will help if we need you to check the information we have about:
+This will help if we need you to check and update the information we have about either:

-- other details that might affect the payments you get
+- other details that might affect your payments.

 Respond to our requests

-Don’t ignore any letters we send you, and always respond to the requests in the letter by the due date.
-If we ask you to check the details we have about you, the quickest and easiest way to do this is using self service.
+Please don’t ignore any letters we send you.
+Always respond to the requests in the letter by the due date.
+If we ask you to check your details, the quickest and easiest way to do this is using self service.

 Family Day Care operator reviews

-We check the income you get from your Family Day Care operation has been reported correctly.
+We check you’ve correctly reported the income you get from your Family Day Care operation.

 Read more about our Family Day Care operators compliance reviews.

-We check you have reported the income you get from trusts correctly.
+We check you’ve correctly reported the income you get from trusts.